 Overall, data integration helps to transfer and sync data from different systems, types and formats between systems and applications.
-It’s not a one-and-done event, but a continuous process that keeps evolving as business requirements, technologies, and frameworks change.
-As organizations generate more and more data, it provides an opportunity for better business insights.
+It’s not a one-and-done event, but a continuous process that keeps evolving as business requirements, technologies and frameworks change.
+As organizations generate more data, it provides an opportunity for better business insights.
 Your data integration strategy determines how much value you can get out of your data, and which data integration type will work best for your use cases and initiatives.

 One way of categorizing data integration is based on frequency and latency of dataflow.
 There are two main ways to do this: batch data integration and real-time data integration.
-Your data integration strategy should help guide you to selecting the best way to integrate your data.
+Your data integration strategy should help guide you in selecting the best way to integrate your data.
 Regardless of which data integration system you use, cost-effectiveness and speed will play into your decision.

 Batching is an efficient way to process data.
 It lets you schedule data integration at regular intervals, optimize resource allocation, and improve performance for high-volume data transformation and transfer.

+-Real-time data integration.
 A newer way to integrate data, real-time integration is triggered every time new data is available, bringing the latency to almost zero.

 See “Streaming Analytics: What It Is and How it Benefits Your Business” for an in-depth overview.